 They receive appropriate training and gain valuable experience with us and we believe our practice and our patients gain a lot from them as they bring with them to the practice up to date knowledge and techniques as well as a friendly enthusiasm.

-It is normal to have three GP Registrars and a 2nd Year Foundation doctor in the medical practice working closely with their allocated GP trainer.
+It is normal to have up to five GP Registrars and a 2nd Year Foundation doctor in the medical practice working closely with their allocated GP trainer.

 Occasionally you may be asked for your consent in taking a video of your consultation in order to assist them with training.

 Student nurses are undertaking their RGN training with Lincoln University.
 Their placement is under the supervision of the practice nurses.